miso-lims/walkthroughs/_includes/inboxes.md

-Boxes hold samples, libraries, dilutions, and pools.
+Boxes hold samples, libraries, library aliquots, and pools.
 They do not track reagents or primers.
 Boxes are separated into _uses_ for different kinds of storage (_e.g._, tissue samples versus extracted DNA), but there is no check that items in a box match.
 Each box also has a _size_ that includes